james-lomax/the-night-before/the-night-before.md

 the-night-before fix
 ```

-This will list all commits from the past 24 hours, and amend the author and commit times for all of them to be the night before in the hours between 10pm and 3am.
+This will list all commits authored by you which were made during work hours and amend the author and commit times for all of them to be the night before.
+For each commit made during work hours, the script will update the author and commit times to be a time picked between 8pm and 5am the previous night.
+The script will ensure it picks a time at least 10 minutes after the preceding commit (and as early as possible).
+If these two conditions cannot be satisfied, the script will fail.

-The tool will print what changes it will make and get user confirmation before making them.
+The tool will print the source of the filter-repo script and get use confirmation before effecting the change.

 ```
 the-night-before dry-run
 ```

+This must print what git commands will be run by `the-night-before fix` without making any actual changes.

+### Configuration

+The tool should support the following configuration options:

+1. Work hours definition (start and end time)
+2. Weekend detection (option to skip commits made on weekends)
+3. Custom time ranges for night-before timestamps

+### Required Improvements

+#### 1. Robust Git Date Handling

+Ensure robust parsing of git date formats by:
+- Supporting multiple date formats (RFC 2822, ISO 8601)
+- Preserving timezone information in the original commits

+#### 2. Weekend Detection

+Add detection for weekends:
+- Skip commits made on Saturday and Sunday regardless of time
+- Make this behavior configurable

+#### 3. using git filter-branch

 This must print what git commands will be run by `the-night-before fix` without making any actual changes.